soaErikNord/soadocs/SimpleDev/SimpleDev.md

 user_tools | |

 #####Footer
 Most customization start with updating the footer, and changing it to a company specific footer.
 The footer can be replaced by adding a new ejs view to the customized folder, ‘DEMO -> Dev.
 A new directory would need to be named footer, with a folder inside of this directory called views.
-A new footer.ejs file would be added to this directory.
+A new footer.ejs file would be added to this directory.<br/>
  ![Footer](../images/footerlisting.png)
 The ejs file becomes the new view of the footer.
 An example of a new footer view would be:
 ```html